dashpay/dash-wallet/wallet/WallofCoins-README.md

   "__PURCHASE_CODE": "CK99K"
 }
 ```

+##### Status Code :

+* 201 returned when the hold is created
+* 400 when one of the parameters are missing! for example, if you're creating a new device... you need "phone", "deviceName", and "deviceCode".
+* 403 when a token is required or the phone number supplied needs password?
+* 404 when the offer no-longer is available (either the time expired or the ad will now be negative.)

-  This API will send purchase code to user's device and it will be same as `__PURCHASE_CODE` value.
+   This API will send purchase code to user's device on his register phone number and it will be same
+   as `__PURCHASE_CODE` value.

 #### CAPTURE HOLD